kamaln7/zenbot/README.md

 It is recommended to pass zenbot's logs through [humanlog](https://github.com/aybabtme/humanlog). humanlog will format and color the JSON output as nice easy-to-read text.

+## Other

+A systemd service unit file is available [here](/zenbot.service).
+Edit the service file and replace `xoxb-abcdefg` with your Slack RTM token and install it as usual.

 ## License

 see [./LICENSE](/LICENSE)